Ypsilantis railway station: History

+In September 2023, due in part to storm Danial services were severely disrupted between Oinoi - Tithorea when power was disrupted on that section of line, which led to long delays thought the evening.

+The station building is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Piraeus–Platy railway) took over that responsibility.

 Facilities

 The station has 2 Basic shelters on each platform but no digital display screens.
 The station remains little more than an unstaffed halt.

 Services

 It is served by Regional services between Athens and Leianokladi.
 The station sees around 2 trains per-day.